Brandon Cruz: Acting

 At age seven, he auditioned for and won his breakthrough role as Eddie Corbett in the television series The Courtship of Eddie's Father, which aired from 1969 to 1972.
 Co-star Bill Bixby and Cruz spent considerable time together, especially when the show was on hiatus, prompting Cruz to tell American Profile magazine "Bill Bixby was like my second father."
-Cruz is the last living cast member of the series following co-star Kristina Holland’s death in 2023.

 Cruz continued as a child actor for several years following the cancellation of The Courtship of Eddie's Father with a number of guest appearances in television shows like Kung Fu, Gunsmoke, and The Incredible Hulk—which reunited him on-screen with Bixby.
 Cruz also played the role of Joey Turner in the 1976 movie The Bad News Bears.

 Music

 Cruz turned his attention to punk rock in the late 1970s, and in 1981 was performing with the hardcore punk band Dr. Know.
 The group released several records, and after a name change to KNOW, toured Europe in 2017.
 Cruz also was the lead vocalist with Dead Kennedys from 2001 until 2003.
 Cruz was interviewed in the documentary American Hardcore: The History of American Punk Rock, 1980–1986.
 Reflecting on life after being a child star, which has brought tragedy to so many others, Cruz told American Profile "Surfing and punk rock probably saved my life."
-Dr. Know still plays shows.
-They are writing a new album and will tour the world in 2024.